 Regardless of your taco bar setting, remember that messy food play has an important role in teaching kids about food and avoiding future mealtime battles.
 Twisting up the taco bar is a great way to make slight changes that aren't too overwhelming for a picky eater.

 Food Education: I have fun with food introduction by making up cool names.
 As an example, I like to call tostadas 'UFO Tacos' because of their fun disc-like shape!
 Kids adore this name, and once they learn to eat and love it, I teach them the correct label (tostada) to encourage good food education.
-Give it a try when you introduce the tostada for the first time to your kids!
+Give it a try!

 What types of toppings does your family enjoy on their tacos?
 Let us know if you make the taco bar a weekly event! #ezpzfun #tacobar #toddler #playmat